 A View of a Single Enterprise SAFe Portfolio

-First, it’s important to understand the larger context for this element of the process.
-In enterprises with fewer than a thousand or so practitioners, working together to deliver a holistic Solution set, a single portfolio (a single instance of SAFe) may be all that is required.
-In this case, there is only one portfolio and overall budget that is allocated to its value streams by the PPM authorities.
+First, it’s important to understand the larger context for this part of SAFe.
+In enterprises with fewer than a thousand or so practitioners working together, a single portfolio (a single instance of SAFe) may be enough to deliver a synergistic solution set.
+In this case, Lean Portfolio Management (LPM) authorities allocate only one overall portfolio budget to the value streams.
 The portfolio is connected to the business strategy by strategic themes and the budget, and it provides feedback to the enterprise via portfolio context, as Figure 1 illustrates.

 Large Enterprises Will Have Multiple Instances of SAFe

-However, SAFe is being successfully applied by many of the world’s largest system and software builders.
-Many of these enterprises have thousands, and even tens of thousands, of IT, system, application, and solution development practitioners.
-(Some have more than 100,000.)
+Every day, SAFe is successfully applied by many of the world’s largest system and software builders.
+And many of these enterprises have thousands, and even tens of thousands, of IT, system, application, and solution development practitioners.

-Of course, these practitioners are not all working on the same solutions, nor within the same value streams.
-More typically, IT and development are organized in support of the various lines of business, internal departments, customer segments, or other business purposes.
-Most commonly, these business units have fewer than one thousand practitioners (though some have far more), each responsible for one SAFe portfolio.
+Of course, these practitioners are not all working on the same solutions or within the same value streams.
+More likely, IT and development are organized to support various lines of business, internal departments, customer segments, or other business goals.

-To achieve the larger purpose, the enterprise will have multiple SAFe portfolios, each with its own budget and strategic themes, which reflect that unit’s portion of the business strategy, as Figure 2 illustrates.
+To achieve the larger purpose, the enterprise will have multiple SAFe portfolios, each with its own budget and strategic themes reflecting that unit’s portion of the business strategy, as Figure 2 illustrates.

-Each SAFe portfolio exists in this broader enterprise context.
-That is the source of the business strategy that the portfolio must address, and it also provides the more general funding and governance model for all the portfolios.
+In this case, each SAFe portfolio exists in this broader enterprise context, which is the source of the business strategy it must address.
+The enterprise also provides the more general funding and governance model for all the portfolios.
 But strategy is a two-way street.

 Enterprise Strategy Drives Portfolio Strategy

-Development of the enterprise business strategy, and the investment in solutions that enable it, is a somewhat centralized concern, as it is the primary responsibility of the executives and fiduciaries who have direct accountability for overall business performance.
+Developing the business strategy, and investing in solutions that enable it, is a mostly centralized concern—the primary responsibility of the executives and fiduciaries accountable for business performance.
 After all, portfolios don’t form themselves or fund themselves; they exist solely to fulfill the larger enterprise purpose.

 Portfolio Context Informs Enterprise Strategy

-However, strategy has emergent properties.
-It must also be based on the current business context, which, in turn, depends on the challenges and opportunities that exist in the current solution set, and in the local market conditions they address.
-To that end, development of strategy requires continuous collaboration, communication, and alignment—with and from—the downstream portfolios.
-In other words, it requires full and complete awareness of the portfolio context, which can include:
+However, strategy has emergent properties—some elements simply can’t be known just centrally or up front.
+And that depends on the challenges and opportunities that exist in the current solution set and in the local market conditions they address.
+To that end, strategy development requires continuous collaboration, communication, and alignment with downstream portfolios.
+In other words, it demands full and complete awareness of the portfolio context.
+This may include:

-Key Performance Indicators (KPIs).
-It’s incumbent on the portfolio to provide appropriate feedback on the allocated investment spend.
-This can include quantitative and financial measures, such as ROI, market share, customer net promoter score, innovation accounting , and more.
+- Key performance indicators (KPIs) – The portfolio is responsible for providing feedback on the allocated investment spend.
+This can include quantitative and financial measures, such as return on investment (ROI), market share, customer net promoter score, and innovation accounting .

-Qualitative data.
-Qualitative data can include Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis; and, most important, the accumulated solution, market, and business knowledge of the portfolio stakeholders.
-Any strategy that does not take this into account will be suboptimal.
+- Qualitative data – This often includes a strengths, weaknesses, opportunities, and threats (SWOT) analysis and, most important, the accumulated solution, market, and business knowledge of the portfolio stakeholders.

-Defining the portfolio budget and strategic themes is an exercise in strategy formulation (see Strategic Themes).
-Extensive collaboration is required.
-Philosophies of approach to strategy formulation are very broad.
-Current trends and influences in the tech sector include Geoffrey Moore’s series of books and The Lean Startup .
-There are a variety of more specific strategy formulation approaches in vogue as well, including the Business Model Canvas, Lean Canvas , and more.
+Defining the portfolio budget is a strategy development exercise (see Strategic Themes) that requires extensive collaboration.
+There are many philosophies and current trends and influences in the tech sector, including Geoffrey Moore’s series of books and The Lean Startup .
+There are a variety of more specific strategy approaches in vogue as well, including the Business Model Canvas and Lean Canvas .

-Total Enterprise Budget and Investment in Program Portfolio.
-Within the scope of the total operating budget (or allocation of people and other resources), a budgetary allocation is established for all technical solutions across all SAFe portfolios.
-In some cases, it may also provide guidelines for capital and operating expenses (see CapEx and OpEx article).
+- Total budget and investment across solution portfolios – As part of the total operating budget (that is, assigning people and other resources), an allocation is established for technical solutions across all SAFe portfolios.
+In some cases, it may also provide guidelines for capital and operating expenses (see the CapEx and OpEx guidance article).

-Enterprise Business Drivers.
-Enterprise business drivers reflect the evolving enterprise strategy.
-Since the current business and solution portfolio context is largely understood, there is no need to repeat the obvious; these should reflect changes from current strategy.
-For example, business drivers such as “integrate the capabilities of the new acquisition into the suite” (a security company) and “move applications to the cloud” have been observed.
+- Enterprise business drivers – Enterprise business drivers reflect the evolving enterprise strategy.
+Since the current business and solution portfolio context is largely understood, there’s no need to repeat the obvious.
+Instead, these should express the additions to the current strategy.
+Business drivers such as “integrate the capabilities of the new acquisition into the suite” (a security company) and “move applications to the cloud” are typical examples.

-Mission, Vision, Core Values.
-A clear and unifying mission, vision, and set of core values provide constancy of purpose and act as boundaries for strategy formulation.
+- Mission, Vision, core values – A clear, unifying mission and set of core values provide the purpose and objectives that act as boundaries for creating strategy.

-Portfolio Context and Distinctive Competence.
-The best strategies are formed in the midst of full and complete portfolio context.
-This can be provided by the KPIs, SWOT analysis, and more.
-But strategic differentiation emphasizes what the enterprise is really good at, the business and technical DNA that brought the enterprise to its current place of success.
+- Portfolio context and distinctive competence – The most effective strategies are developed while working in the complete portfolio context.
+KPIs, SWOT analysis, and more provide the background.
+But strategic differentiation is what provides the enterprise’s competitive advantage.
+It’s the cultural and technical DNA that delivered the business’s current success.

-As shown in Figure 3 and as we have described, portfolio budgets and strategic themes are an output of a process, one whereby the business fiduciaries and other stakeholders systematically analyze a set of inputs before arriving at conclusions, which in this case are the respective portfolio budgets and the strategic themes for each.
+As shown in Figure 3 and as we have described, portfolio budgets and strategic themes are an output of a process, a process where the business fiduciaries and other stakeholders systematically analyze a set of inputs before arriving at conclusions.

-In accordance with SAFe Principle #9 – Decentralize Decision-Making, the formulation of business strategy is largely a centralized but collaborative concern, in which the business fiduciaries and key portfolio stakeholders play a central role.
-Execution of solution strategy, however, is decentralized to the portfolio and is supported by transparency, constant feedback, KPIs, and appropriate portfolio Metrics.
-Only these people have the local knowledge necessary to define, evolve, and budget for value streams and ARTs, to apply the Economic Framework, and to manage the development of the solutions necessary to address changing Customer needs and new market opportunities.
+In keeping with SAFe Principle #9 – Decentralize decision-making, forming a business strategy is largely centralized but also collaborative.
+Business fiduciaries and key portfolio stakeholders play a vital role.
+Executing solution strategy, however, is decentralized to the portfolio.
+Supported by transparency, constant feedback, KPIs, and appropriate portfolio metrics, only these people have the local knowledge necessary to define, evolve, and budget for value streams.
+They’re in the best position to apply the economic framework and to manage the development of the solutions necessary to address changing Customer needs and new market opportunities.

 Learn More Moore, Geoffrey.
-Crossing the Chasm (1991, 2014), Inside the Tornado (1995 and 2004), and Escape Velocity (2011).
+Crossing the Chasm (1991, 2014), Inside the Tornado (1995, 2004), and Escape Velocity (2011).
 Harper Business Essentials.
 Ries, Eric.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Random House, 2011.
+Maurya, Ash.
+Running Lean: Iterate from Plan A to a Plan That Works.
+O’Reilly Media, 2012.
 Collins, Jim and William Lazier.
 Beyond Entrepreneurship: Turning Your Business into a Great and Enduring Company.
 Prentice Hall, 1992.
-Maurya, Ash.
-Running Lean: Iterate from Plan A to a Plan That Works.
-O’Reilly Media, 2012.